 Our liquidity position is supported by management of liquid assets and liabilities and access to alternative sources of funds.
 Liquid assets include cash, interest-earning deposits in banks, federal funds sold, available for sale securities, purchased receivables and maturing or prepaying balances in our securities and loan portfolios.
 Liquid liabilities include core deposits, federal funds purchased, securities sold under repurchase agreements and other borrowings.
-Other sources of liquidity include the sale of loans, the ability to acquire additional national market non-core deposits, the issuance of additional collateralized borrowings such as FHLB advances, the issuance of debt securities, additional borrowings through the Federal Reserve's discount window and the issuance of preferred or common securities.
+Other sources of liquidity include the sale of loans, the ability to acquire additional market non-core deposits, the issuance of additional collateralized borrowings such as FHLB advances, the issuance of debt securities, additional borrowings through the Federal Reserve's discount window and the issuance of preferred or common securities.
 Our short-term and long-term liquidity requirements are primarily to fund on-going operations, including payment of interest on deposits and debt, extensions of credit to borrowers, capital expenditures and shareholder dividends.
 These liquidity requirements are met primarily through cash flow from operations, redeployment of prepaying and maturing balances in our loan and investment portfolios, debt financing and increases in customer deposits.
 For additional information regarding our operating, investing and financing cash flows, see the consolidated statements of cash flows provided in our consolidated financial statements.

 Integral to our liquidity management is the administration of short-term borrowings.
 To the extent we are unable to obtain sufficient liquidity through core deposits, we seek to meet our liquidity needs through wholesale funding or other borrowings on either a short- or long-term basis.
-Our wholesale funding ratio was 3.6% at June 30, 2024 compared to 11.7% at December 31, 2023.
+Our wholesale funding ratio was 4.3% at September 30, 2024 compared to 11.7% at December 31, 2023.

-We have sufficient capital and do not anticipate any need for additional liquidity as of June 30, 2024.
-As of June 30, 2024, we had \$92.0 million of federal funds lines, of which \$80.0 million is unsecured and \$12.0 million is collateralized by investment securities with fair market value of \$20.4 million, with no amounts advanced against the lines.
+We have sufficient capital and do not anticipate any need for additional liquidity as of September 30, 2024.
+As of September 30, 2024, we had \$92.0 million of federal funds lines, of which \$80.0 million is unsecured and \$12.0 million is collateralized by investment securities with fair market value of \$20.5 million, with no amounts advanced against the lines.
 At December 31, 2023, we had \$92.0 million of unsecured fed funds line, with no advances drawn.
-In addition, lines of credit from the Federal Reserve Discount Window were \$45.9 million at June 30, 2024 and \$42.3 million at December 31, 2023.
-Federal Reserve Discount Window lines were collateralized by a pool of CRE loans totaling \$64.0 million as of June 30, 2024 and \$62.8 million as of December 31, 2023.
-We did not have any borrowings outstanding with the Federal Reserve at June 30, 2024 and December 31, 2023, and our borrowing capacity is limited only by eligible collateral.
+In addition, lines of credit from the Federal Reserve Discount Window were \$47.0 million at September 30, 2024 and \$42.3 million at December 31, 2023.
+Federal Reserve Discount Window lines were collateralized by a pool of CRE loans totaling \$63.6 million as of September 30, 2024 and \$62.8 million as of December 31, 2023.
+We did not have any borrowings outstanding with the Federal Reserve at September 30, 2024 and December 31, 2023, and our borrowing capacity is limited only by eligible collateral.

-At June 30, 2024 and December 31, 2023, we had \$150.0 million in FHLB term advances outstanding which mature in the first quarter of 2025.
-Based on the values of loans pledged as collateral, we had \$789.7 million of remaining secured borrowing capacity with the FHLB as of June 30, 2024 and \$888.3 million at December 31, 2023.
+At September 30, 2024 and December 31, 2023, we had \$150.0 million in FHLB term advances outstanding which mature in the first quarter of 2025 and a \$50.0 million FHLB putable advance, which matures in the third quarter of 2028.
+The \$50.0 million putable advance was executed on September 30, 2024, with a four-year final maturity with a one-time option for the FHLB to call the debt after a one-year lock out period and prepayment symmetry at a rate of 3.42%.
+Based on the values of loans pledged as collateral, we had \$766.7 million of remaining secured borrowing capacity with the FHLB as of September 30, 2024 and \$888.3 million at December 31, 2023.